janraasch/bearfeed/README.md

    * Add "thank you"-section (friendfeed, bearblog, rails, ai for tests?, apple image playground)
    * Add development section
 * add auto-merge for minor dependabot updates
+* what about PDF & other non-image uploads? (on production & in devcontainer)

 ## references